 - Use This 160 by Inthename-Stock

-1. Create the Text
+1. How to Create the Text

-Create a new 1000 x 750px document, and fill the Background with a light gray color.
+To start this 3D painted wood texture design, create a new 1000 x 750px document, and fill the Background with a light gray color.

 Create the wood text in